-The Large White Butterfly is white with black tips on its forewings (front wings).
-The female has two black spots in the middle of its forewings.
+The Large White Butterfly is white with distinct dark-black tips on its forewings (front wings).
+The female has two large black spots in the middle of its forewings.
 The male has no black dots.
 Its upperside is creamy-white, and its underside is pale-greenish.
 Its body is black.

 It grows to about 5-7 centimetres (2-3 inches) across its wings.

 The Large White Butterfly is common throughout Europe, Asia, and North Africa.
 It is generally seen from April to August.